maximilianh/cellBrowser/docs/howto.rst

 How to visualize single-cell ATAC-seq data in the Cell Browser
 ^^^^

-The Cell Browser supports single-cell ATAC-seq data, it requires the same files that a standard dataset needs with the added requirement of knowing the gene models to use.
+The Cell Browser supports single-cell ATAC-seq data.
+It requires the same files that a standard dataset needs with the added requirement of knowing the gene models to enable searching for peaks around genes.
+Typically ATAC-seq data includes inferred gene signal analysis as well, so the gene models used for that should be the same used here.

 Step 1: Gather required files
 """"